Jahnavi2711/BioLexis/README.md

 # BioLexis: A Hybrid Intelligence Engine for Genomic Novelty Detection

-A high-performance bioinformatics pipeline by *Team Geek Velocity that combines deep learning, supervised learning and supervised learning's anomaly detection to classify environmental DNA (eDNA) and uncover novel biodiversity.*
+A high-performance bioinformatics pipeline by *Team Geek Velocity that combines deep learning, supervised learning and Unspervised learning's anomaly detection to classify environmental DNA (eDNA) and uncover novel biodiversity.*

 ![GitHub Banner](https://user-images.githubusercontent.com/109479893/206894274-a62a962a-b8a7-4927-968a-63795d2c8846.png)